 The Rat Genocide

-As I rolled out of my cell, I bumped into his guard Baurus, who immediately told me to stay out of their way.
 Of course, no sooner had I grovelled to his steel boot than the whole retinue was attacked by a group of assassins.
 Typical.
-I hid behind a column, watching the guards make short work of the attackers; well, all but Captain Renault, blessed be her name, who was cut down savagely.
-Heartbreaking.
-I took a moment of silence to mourn her death, before looting everything I could find from her body.
+Sensing my skills were not of use in this battle, I hid behind a column, watching the guards make short work of the attackers; well, all but Captain Renault, blessed be her name, who was cut down savagely.
+Heartbreaking, I took a moment of silence to mourn her death, before looting everything I could find from her body, wrenching the armour off her still-warm body.
 Waste not, want not.

-My only passageway through was a rat-infested cavern.
-Not only am I terrified of the dark, but I also fear the claws of the rats—it only takes a few rakes to split my skin and burst forth the juice beneath the surface.
-I grabbed the Katana from the body of Renault and turned to the rats before me.
-They squeaked in terror as I sliced my way through their flanks, cackling with bloodlust as their entrails covered my red body.
+Presumably disgusted by my treatment of their dead, the retinue vanished through a locked door, leaving me suddenly alone.
+My only passageway through was, luck befitting, a rat-infested cavern.
+Not only am I terrified of the dark, in true tomato fashion, but I also fear the claws of the rats — it only takes a few rakes to spilt my skin and burst forth the juice beneath the surface.

 Man’s gotta eat.